Lesser mouse-deer: Description

+Behavior

-Through further research it is also discovered that the creatures who were initially believed to be nocturnal actually conduct their activities during the day.
-Also, though many births occur in May, November or December, the females are able to reproduce throughout the year (Kusuda et al.).
+Research revealed that this species which was initially believed to be nocturnal actually conduct their activities during the day.
+Also, though many births occur in May, November or December, the females are able to reproduce throughout the year.

+Males stamp their feet to communicate—possibly as a signal of dominance or resource holding potential.

 Folklore and literature

 In Indonesian and Malaysian folklore, the mouse-deer Sang Kancil is a cunning trickster similar to Br'er Rabbit from the Uncle Remus tales, even sharing some story plots.
 For instance, they both trick enemies pretending to be dead or inanimate, and both lose a race to slower opponents.
-The mouse-deer also plays a role in the novel King Rat, when the character The King sells rat meat to officers within his POW camp but claims it is mouse-deer meat in order to fool them into eating it.